Wichita Central Library

 The Wichita Central Library is a public library building in Downtown Wichita, Kansas.
 It operated from 1967 to 2018, replacing the Wichita City Carnegie Library Building and replaced by the Wichita Public Library system's Advanced Learning Library.
 It was listed on the National Register of Historic Places in 2020.
 The library is the first Brutalist-style building constructed in Kansas, and the first of the style in the state nominated to the National Register.

 Attributes

-The library building was designed in the Brutalist style by Schaefer Schirmer & Eflin Architects, predecessor to Schaefer Johnson Cox Frey.
+The library building was designed in the Brutalist style by Schaefer, Schirmer & Eflin.
 It was their breakthrough project, and the firm quickly became the most revered architects in Kansas.
 The Brutalist style was popular for public buildings in the 1960s, and became especially prominent with the construction of Boston City Hall around the same time as the library building.
 The structure is functional and plain, with a solidity to convey the importance of literacy.
 Its vertical beams resemble books on a shelf, reminding viewers of the building's purpose.
 Unlike many Brutalist buildings, a significant portion of the structure is made of glass, making the space inviting and open.

 The cruciform-shaped building replaces the Wichita City Carnegie Library Building, still extant across Main Street.
 The Brutalist building has a four stories, including a basement, main level, mezzanine, and upper level.
 It has 90000 sqft.